alireza787b/ArduinoSmartPhoneSerial/README.md

 For the first Example, I will send 4 PWM Signals from Android Device to an Arduino Mega 2560 via serial.
 I am using Simulink for this tutorial.
-What you need to follow the example and the video:
+What you need to follow the example and the video:<br />

 Simulink
 Simulink Support Packages for Arduino Board